STEllAR-GROUP/hpx/docs/sphinx/examples/1d_stencil.rst

 .. literalinclude:: ../../examples/1d_stencil/1d_stencil_2.cpp
    :lines: 51-107

-In example 2, we re-define our partition type as a ``shared_future`` and, in ``main``, create the object ``result`` which is a future to a vector of partitions.
+In example 2, we redefine our partition type as a ``shared_future`` and, in ``main``, create the object ``result``, which is a future to a vector of partitions.
 We use ``result`` to represent the last vector in a string of vectors created for each timestep.
 In order to move to the next timestep, the values of a partition and its neighbors must be passed to ``heat`` once the futures that contain them are ready.
-In HPX, we have an LCO (Local Control Object) named Dataflow which assists the programmer in expressing this dependency.
+In |hpx|, we have an LCO (Local Control Object) named Dataflow that assists the programmer in expressing this dependency.
 Dataflow allows us to pass the results of a set of futures to a specified function when the futures are ready.
 Dataflow takes three types of arguments, one which instructs the dataflow on how to perform the function call